 It’s hard for a free VPN to match the features and service of a quality paid provider.
 With free VPNs, you are more likely to experience slow connections bogged down by a flood of users on suboptimal networks, no customer support, weak security, and a small number of VPN server locations to choose from.

-As a premium paid provider, ExpressVPN can offer connections optimized for speed, security, and stability, as well as a choice of 160 server locations around the world.
+As a premium paid provider, ExpressVPN can offer connections optimized for speed, security, and stability, as well as a wide selection of server locations in 94 countries around the world.
 Plus, our dedicated Support Team is available 24/7 to help.